 The Annual Report deadline is the last day of the anniversary month the Corporation or LLC was formed.

-The first annual report isn’t due until the year following formation.
-For example, if your LLC or Corporation was formed on January 1st, 2024, the first Annual Report will be due January 31st, 2025.
+The first annual report is due in the year following formation.
+For example, if your LLC or Corporation was formed on January 1st, 2025, the first Annual Report will be due on January 31st, 2026.

-The South Dakota Secretary of State’s office emails an Annual Report reminder in advance of the due date.
+The South Dakota Secretary of State’s office emails an Annual Report reminder before the due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 South Dakota Annual Report FAQs